lapalisse/FlexTimer/README.md

   - putting processor in wait mode to prevent electric consumption
   - it is not multi-threaded, and will probably never be

 Examples:
-1/
-Repeating an action every ms
+- Repeating an action every n ms
-2/
-You want to flash a light 10 times, then stop.
+- You want to flash a light 10 times, then stop.

 It is meant to be extremely simple, but also efficient.